ECC-BFMC/Documentation/source/vehicletoeverything.rst

 V2V - Vehicle to vehicle communicaiton
 ''''''''''''''''''''''''''''''''''''''''
 The dinamic obstacles (moving cars) will stream their position on the map via WiFi UDP messages, including the car id and it's position.
-The frequency of the sent messages will be of 4 Hz and the accuracy will be of 10 cm radious.
+The technical data of the stream are the same as the ones of the localization system.